 Any links to Amazon are affiliate links.

 Here is the next post by blog reader, Susanne.
-Susanneis a reading specialist and is writing a series of posts on early literacy.
-Enjoy!
+Susanne is a reading specialist and is writing a five-post series of posts on early literacy.
+Read her first post:

 PHONEMIC AWARENESS DEFINITION

 “The ability to hear and manipulate sounds (Fredricks,2001).”
-This is a skill that must develop before you child learns to read and write.
+This is a skill that must develop before your child learns to read and write.
 When a child recognizes that words have distinct sounds and parts, they are developing phonemic awareness.
-It is hard to read and write if you don’t have the ability to hear, manipulate, and distinguish sound patters in language.
+It is hard to read and write if you don’t have the ability to hear, manipulate, and distinguish sound patterns in language.

 LEVELS OF PHONEMIC AWARENESS